BeardedPlatypus/BeardedPlatypus/README.md

 I am currently employed at Deltares, a water knowledge institute, where I work as a .NET software engineer and scrum master.
-In my day-to-day work, I improve our Hydrodynamic modeling suites as well as our automated processes with big dose of C# and a sparkle of python.
+In my day-to-day work, I improve our Hydrodynamic modeling suites as well as our automated processes using a big dose of C# and a sparkle of python.

 <img align='left' src='https://raw.githubusercontent.com/BeardedPlatypus/BeardedPlatypus/master/img/dance_gh.gif' width='180"'>